soravux/scoop/doc/examples.rst

 You can use the Residual Sum of Squares (RSS) metric to verify if two signals are similar to one another.

-The RSS is defined by the mathematical equation:
-:math:`RSS = \sum_{i=1}^n (y_i - x_i)^2`.
+The RSS is defined by the mathematical equation :math:`RSS = \sum_{i=1}^n (y_i - x_i)^2`.
 Put it simply, you take the difference between every element of your arrays, square each of these results and then sum it.

-Its implementation is found in the |rssDocFile|_:
+Its implementation is found in |rssDocFile|_:

 .. |rssDocFile| replace:: :file:`examples/rssDoc.py`
 .. _rssDocFile: https://code.google.com/p/scoop/source/browse/examples/rssDoc.py